sushiselite/KMeans-Compress/readme.md

 ## Introduction

 K-Means clustering is a popular unsupervised machine learning algorithm that can be applied to various domains, including image processing.
 This notebook demonstrates how K-Means clustering can be utilized to compress an image by reducing the number of distinct colors in the image.
+This notebook allows you compress your own custom images.

 The notebook covers the following main steps:
-1. Loading the input image
+1. Data Anlysis on RGB dataset for any given image
-2. Preprocessing the image
+2. Machine Learning using KMeans clustering to compress the image
-3. Applying K-Means clustering
-4. Reducing the color palette
-5. Reconstructing the compressed image
-6. Evaluating the compression ratio
+3. Comparing different values for 'k' clusters to find an optimal number of clusters for personal use-cases

 ## Requirements